 An unusual percentage of patients with a rare blood vessel tumor of the liver called angiosarcoma have been exposed to vinyl chloride in their work.
 This substance is used in the manufacture of certain plastics.

 Recent studies have focused on genetic mutations (changes in the DNA) that may lead to the development of sarcomas.
 Scientists have found a small number of families in which more than one member of the family has developed sarcoma.
 In these families, it is possible that sarcoma is related to a rare inherited genetic mutation.

-Our Sarcoma Risk Assessment Program provides education about the benefits, limitations, and potential drawbacks of genetic testing.
+Penn's Cancer Risk Evaluation Program provides education about the benefits, limitations, and potential drawbacks of genetic testing.
 Certain inherited diseases are associated with an increased risk of developing bone and soft tissue sarcomas.
 Those at increased risk include:

 - Individuals with Li-Fraumeni syndrome, which is associated with alterations in the p53 gene.